 Ice Growth: Thin to Thick

 Once the first layer of ice catches on a lake it grows thicker at rate that is dependent, most obviously, on air temperature.
 Freezing degree days (FDD) are the average number of degrees below freezing over 24 hours.
 For example is the average temperature over a day is 17 degrees that day had fifteen FDDs.
-An ice sheet will, in theory, grow at a rate of roughly one inch per fifteen FDDs starting from ice between 1/2" and3" thick.
+An ice sheet will, in theory, grow at a rate of roughly one inch per fifteen FDDs starting from ice between 1/2" and3" thick (as the ice gets thicker the growth rate decreases).
 This is based on there being a bit of wind, a reasonably clear sky and no snow/frost on the ice.
-If there is no wind the ice will grow about half as fast.
+If there is no wind or there are cloudy skys, the ice will grow about half as fast.

 For example, starting from 2" ice, if the maximum temperature yesterday was 22 degrees and the minimum overnight was 12 degrees the average is 17 deg giving 15 FDDs for the 24 hour period (assuming a typical, clear sky, day-night temperature profofile).
 The ice should be about an inch thicker than yesterday.
 As explained below there are a number of reasons why 'your results might vary'.
 Even a thin layer of snow or frost will dramitically slow the growth rate.
 As always, check the ice itself to see what the ground truth is.